-A chemical reaction is a process where one or more substances change chemically to one or more different substances.
+A chemical reaction is a process where two or more substances change chemically from one substance to one or more other substances.
 When iron is combined with air, the iron is slowly converted into rust.
 (S5P1c)

 A mixture is something that contains two or more substances that are not combined chemically.
 Salted popcorn is an example of a mixture.
 (S5P1a)